 (voice, as Micheál Mac Liammóir)

-He acted in Thom Ross's play, "The Importance of Being Oscar," at the Apollo Theatre in London, England.
-Hilton Edwards was director.
+He acted in Patrick Peterson's play, "The Roses Are Real," at the Vaudeville Theatre in London, England with Mary Kerridge, Thorley Waters, and Hilton Edwards in the cast.
+Hilton Edwards was also director.

 3 Print Biographies |